KQM-git/TCL/mechanics/combat/elemental-reactions/transformative-reactions.md

 | Crystallize | Shatter | ✔️ | ✔️ |

 The duration of Freeze is as shown in the following formulas:
+(! the formula does not work for innate aura enemies)

 $$
 \begin{align*}